-F-5.2 Phase initialization
+E-5.2 Phase initialization

 Certain parameters need to be initialized before processing of the phase begins.
 The required initialization statements are indicated in a sub-head row at the beginning of each phase.

-F-5.3 List of checks
+E-5.3 List of checks

 The individual checks are given in a spreadsheet file accompanying this Product Specification.
 The checks are a part of this Product Specification.
 Two sheets are included, for dataset checks and Exchange Set checks respectively.